connersugai/Arduino-Cat-Console/README.md

 # Arduino-Cat-Console
-This toy project was started to both automate the training and entertainment of my cat as well as to more generally test cats' intelligence in visual pattern discrimination and memorization.
+This project was started to both automate the training and entertainment of my cat as well as to more generally test cats' intelligence in visual pattern discrimination and memorization.
 As a long term goal, it is my hope that this project represents the beginnings of a rigorous experimental investigation that determines once and for all whether the domestic cat can learn to play tic-tac-toe, also known as juego del gato...

 Disclaimer: This is my first forray into using Git (not to mention C++) and my code is far from clearly organized and optomized so all feedback, critiques, and contributions are more than welcome.